Making an Appointment

 The main difference is our cancellation policy: we will no longer disable accounts.
 Please note, accounts may be temporarily suspended if multiple no-shows occur.

-You can now attach documents to appointments.
+You can now attach documents to appointments or share a link to your document.
 By doing so, you give the Fellow the opportunity to access the attachment during the appointments.
 Fellows are not required or expected to read the attachment prior to an appointment in the Writing Center.

 To access your online appointment, click the appointment you made.
-You will be directed to a screen that requests you to join the online consultation.
+You will be directed to a screen that shares the zoom location of your appointment!